Flexible Job for Baby Boomers

 Your mission is to gauge your manager’s true comfort and confidence level about your work set-up.With six months or more of solid telecommuting experience, you will have likely improved your output.

 Most remote workers see double-digit productivity increases; with fewer interruptions and no socializing, what’s to do but work?

 This foundation, paired with your positioning as a reliable, well-performing employee your manager doesn’t want to lose (right?), sets you up to get approval of your request.

-Is your he or she blown away at your productivity output (at which time you can reinforce the value of remote work and how it adds to your job satisfaction and achievements)?
+Is your he or she blown away at your productivity output?
+If so this is the time to reinforce the value of remote flexible work and how it adds to your job satisfaction and achievements?